Delooping the functor calculus tower: Cofibrant replacements

-The inclusion of $O$ bimodules $M\to M\rq{}$ is called a cell attachment if there is a cofibration of $\Sigma$-sequences $\partial X\to X$ (in practice $\partial X$ is also cofibrant)\footnote{We warn the reader that here and almost everywhere in the text $\partial$ doesn\rq{}t mean boundary in the usual sense, but just a subset.
-However, because of the notation, we call it boundary sometimes.
-The main reason for this notation is because for the main example of the Fulton-MacPherson operad, in all the constructions, the corresponding subsets are expected to be actual boundaries of manifolds.
-It is not proved, but conjectured.} and a morphism of $\Sigma$-sequences $\partial X\to M$ inducing an $O$ bimodules map $\calF_B^\Sigma(\partial X) \to M$, so that $M\rq{}$ is obtained as the following pushout in the category of $O$-bimodules:
+We warn the reader that here and almost everywhere in the text $\partial$ does not mean boundary in the usual sense, but just a subset.
+However, because of the notation, we call it {\it boundary} sometimes and the complement $X\setminus\partial X$ is called {\it interior} of the cell~$X$.
+The main reason for this notation is that because for the main example of the Fulton-MacPherson operad, in all the constructions, the corresponding subsets are expected to be actual boundaries of manifolds.
+It is not proved, but conjectured.
 The prime elements in $\calB^\Sigma(M)$ span free cells that are attached in certain order.
 Note that the prime components for the $k$-th filtration term always have arity $\leq k$.
 This means that $\calB_k^\Sigma(M)$ is obtained by a sequence of \lq\lq{}cell-attachments\rq\rq{} where we always attach cells of arity $\leq k$.
 Consequently, one has the following equivalences:

 where the last one is a homeomorphism.